mahshidaln/iBeM/README.md

 # iBeM
-Implementation of Binary approach for computing elementary modes
+Implementation of Binary approach to compute elementary(flux) modes